Tara Statue Portrays the “Mother of Liberation”

 Dancing Red Tara Statues – “Kurukulla”

-Our selection of Tara statues includes a wrathful emanation of Dancing Red Tara.
+Our statue of Tara selection includes a wrathful emanation of Dancing Red Tara.
 Also known as “Kurukulla”, she is a deity of enchantment.
 As a result, her devotees believe that she can give them special powers of persuasion.
 Indeed, gratuitous recitation of the Kurukulla mantra can influence a politician, estranged lover or even a king.

 Dancing Red Tara Statue